Inference of time-ordered multibody interactions: Validation

 Finally, we present a series of experiments to validate different aspects of our contributions.
-We have carried out a first experiment to establish a relation between the accuracy of the algorithm and the available amount of data.
-Our goal here is to understand how an error in $\T$ propagates to errors in $a$ and $k$.
-We randomly generate $\T$ by drawing its elements from a uniform distribution and obtain the ground truth values of interaction coefficients $a$ and weights $k$.
-Then, we construct random sequences out of $\T$, analyse them with our algorithm, and obtain estimators $\hat{\T}$, $\hat{a}$, $\hat{k}$.
-Finally, we compute the total variation distance $\sigma$ between the original indicators and the inferred ones.
+In a first experiment, we establish a relation between the accuracy of our algorithm and the available amount of data.
+Our goal here is to understand how an error in $\T$ propagates to errors in $a$ and $r$.
+We randomly generate $\T$ by drawing its elements from a uniform distribution and obtain the ground truth values of interaction coefficients $\mathbf{a}$ and reducibility $r$.
+Then, we construct random sequences out of $\T$, analyse them with our algorithm, and obtain estimators $\hat{\T}$, $\hat{\mathbf{a}}$, $\hat{r}$.
+We evaluate the accuracy of all three estimators in terms of the total variation distance $\sigma$ between the ground truth and the estimated values.

-Our results are reported in Fig. \ref{fig:val} where we explore the scalability of the algorithm as a function of $N$ for a system with all equal alphabets $|X_n|=2$ and order $o=2$ (see SM for a more general selection of parameters).
-We consider sequences with lengths $L=\eta \prod_{i \in \mathcal{N}}|X_i|^{\order}$, where $\eta$ is a scale factor that determines the average frequency of each unique string for a uniform model.
-Additionally, we assume sequence's memory to be known, such that our results focus on the interaction decomposition and ignore errors due to model selection.
+The results are reported in Fig. \ref{fig:val}, where we explore how the errors dependend on the system size $N$ for a system with all equal alphabets $|X_n|=2$ and order $\order=2$ (see SM for a more general selection of parameters).

-We observe that for regimes in which the transition matrix is able to predict accurately (Fig. \ref{fig:val}a), and despite inferred interactions not coinciding with the ground truth (Fig. \ref{fig:val}b), $k(l)$ can still be recovered (Fig. \ref{fig:val}c).
-Errors in inferring interaction coefficients are due to the existence of multiple ensembles compatible with the same dynamics.
-However, this experiment reveals the capacity of the algorithm to explain the dynamics with an ensemble whose weights and reducibility are close to the ground truth values.
-Therefore, the protocol is robust.
+As noted above, given a dataset there is not a unique interaction ensemble.
+This explains why in Fig. \ref{fig:val}a, inferred interactions deviate from the ground truth.
+However, and despite errors in inferring interactions, Fig. \ref{fig:val}b reveals the capacity of the algorithm to explain the dynamics with an ensemble whose reducibility is close to the ground truth value.
+Therefore, the protocol is valid for obtaining simple and accurate interaction ensembles.

 We perform a second experiment to evaluate the capacity of our algorithm to find high-reducibility decompositions.
-With that aim, we compare our protocol with an alternative decomposition algorithm that we call random algorithm (RA).
+For this, we compare our protocol with an alternative decomposition algorithm that we call random algorithm (RA).
 In RA interactions are randomly selected from the interaction diagram.
-The experiment, Table \ref{tab:rand}, shows that our algorithm consistently outperforms the random algorithm RA.
+The experiment, Table \ref{tab:rand}, shows that our algorithm consistently outperforms the random algorithm RA, and therefore validates our algorithm for inferring time-ordered multibody interactions for the first time.